SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Step 1:

 .
-We will isolate the trigonometric ratio by dividing both sides by
+We will then isolate the trigonometric ratio by dividing both sides of the equal sign by

 Step 2: